LogicRoller/icons_viewer/README.md

-# icons_viewer
+# Flutter Icons Viewer

-A Flutter application to view icons from various sources
+A Flutter application to view icons from various flutter plugins

 ## Getting Started